Interested In Seeking Temporary Protected Status (TPS)?

-Temporary protected status (TPS) is a temporary immigration status that is granted to individuals from certain countries that are temporarily unsafe, unstable, or dangerous.
+Temporary protected status (TPS) is a temporary immigration status that is granted to individuals from certain countries that are temporarily unsafe, unstable or dangerous.
 TPS is typically available to individuals from countries that are at war or have experienced a natural disaster.
-Currently, Honduras, El Salvador, Nicaragua, Somalia, Sudan, South Sudan, Syria, and Yemen are on the list of designated countries.
+Currently, Honduras, El Salvador, Nicaragua, Somalia, Sudan, South Sudan, Syria and Yemen are on the list of designated countries.

-- Are not removable from the United States
+- They are not to be deported from the United States.

 You may NOT be eligible for TPS or to maintain your existing TPS if you:

-TPS and Adjustment of Status
+TPS And Adjustment Of Status

-TPS and Advanced Parole
+TPS And Advance Parole

-Contact a Los Angeles Temporary Protected Status Attorney
+Contact A Los Angeles Temporary Protected Status Attorney

-My legal services are competitively priced, and I offer payment plans to clients in Los Angeles and surrounding areas, including Long Beach, Pasadena, San Fernando Valley, Santa Monica, Riverside, San Bernardino, Santa Ana, and Palmdale who qualify.
+My legal services are competitively priced, and I offer payment plans to clients in Los Angeles and surrounding areas, including Long Beach, Pasadena, San Fernando Valley, Santa Monica, Riverside, San Bernardino, Santa Ana and Palmdale who qualify.

-We speak a variety of languages to ease the process for our immigrant clients, including Spanish, Hindi, Punjabi, Zapotec, Armenian, and Urdu.
+We speak a variety of languages to ease the process for our immigrant clients, including Spanish, Hindi, Punjabi, Zapotec, Armenian and Urdu.